kuzzleio/documentation-old/src/sdk-reference/collection/mupdate-document.md

 ## Callback response

-Resolves to a `JSON object` containing the raw Kuzzle response.
+Resolves to a `JSON object` containing the raw Kuzzle Backend response.
-Can return a 206 partial error in case some documents could not be updated.
+Can return a 206 partial error in cases where documents could not be updated.